leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

   conda env list

-To remove an environement,
+To remove an environment,

 ::

   conda remove --name myenv --all

-Activate your environment
+Let's activate your environment with,

 ::